Is DeepL Accurate? Translation Quality Reviewed

 You can use templates to automate your tasks, move even faster, and reduce the manual work.
 Add to that, a glossary, translation memory, and the ability to preserve placeholders, and you’ve got yourself a very powerful ally in your translation process.

-There’s also the option to use an AI translator inside Lokalise TMS if you need more creative translations than what you get with DeepL and Google Translate.
 With Lokalise AI, you can upload your style guide, add context, and use it alongside your glossary and translation memory, giving you translations that are on-brand and accurate.

 You can also ask for alternatives and shorten translations with just one click, saving you time trying to come up with options that fit.

 There’s even an AI ‘editor’ inside Lokalise, which you can use to review your translations.
-Why not use it to determine the quality of your DeepL translations?!
+Why not use it to determine the quality of your DeepL translations?

 To translate with DeepL or not?

-The simple answer is, yes.
-DeepL is an excellent machine translation tool.
-However, it also depends on your language pair – DeepL doesn’t support all languages.
+However, its effectiveness depends on your language pair since DeepL doesn’t support all languages.
 You should also compare the outputs of other translation engines because some perform better when dealing with certain content types.

 The best approach is to play around with different translation engines and see which one works best for your language pair and content type.
 That might mean you end up using them all.